paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/visual-tooling.md

 ---
 id: visual-tooling
-title: Visual tools
+title: Reltime Development Preview
-sidebar_label: Visual tools
+sidebar_label: Realtime preview
 ---

 Paperclip comes with visual tooling that enables you to build your UIs in realtime.
 The quickest way to start using the visual tools is to run: